GuruMaps/AndroidManual/02-features.md

 To open My Collections list, tap the ![](/assets/icon_my_collections.png) icon on the map.

-To create new collection, tap the + button at the bottom of the My Collections list.
+To create a new collection, tap the + button at the bottom of the My Collections list.
 Enter details, then tap OK.

 ![](/assets/my_collections.png)

-To view a set of bookmarks and GPS track within the collection, tap the collection name in list.
+To view a set of bookmarks and GPS track within the collection, tap the collection name in a list.

 You can easily sort collections and its content by date created, distance and file name in the list: